ClusterHQ/flocker/README.rst

 This project is under active development and version 0.1 will be released soon.
 You shouldn't use it in production.
 Contributions are welcome.
-If you have any feedback or problems, you can `talk to us`_.
+If you have any issues or feedback, you can `talk to us`_.
 We're looking forward to working on this project with you.